What are permalinks

 That should solve the problem in around 90% of the cases.

-Thus I hope that you found this post helpful in learning more about WordPress permalinks, like what these permalinks are, what role do they play on your WordPress site, difference between ugly and pretty permalinks, changing permalink structure on your WordPress site, SEO-friendly permalink structures, and how to resave permalinks in WordPress.
-If you have got any other questions about permalinks in WordPress, leave them out in the comments section below and I’ll get back with as much help as possible.
+Thus I hope that you found this post helpful in learning more about WordPress permalinks, like what these permalinks are, what role they play on your WordPress site, the difference between ugly and pretty permalinks, changing permalink structure on your WordPress site, SEO-friendly permalink structures, and how to resave permalinks in WordPress.
+If you have got any other questions about permalinks in WordPress, leave them in the comments section below and I’ll get back with as much help as possible.